Shagshag/prestashop-documentation/AttachmentCore.md

 * Visibility: **public**
 * This property is **static**.
-* This property is defined in classes\Attachment.php line 42
+* This property is defined in [classes/Attachment.php line 42](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Attachment.php#42)

 Methods